Sz-Yuan/AutoHarvestMod/Readme_en.md

 This mod is publish under GPLv3.
 You can find details in the `LICENSE` file.

-Clone from [flier268](https://github.com/flier268/AutoHarvestMod) and update it
+Clone from [flier268](https://github.com/flier268/AutoHarvestMod) and update it to 1.20.1